GoogleChrome/web.dev/src/site/content/en/payments/empowering-payment-apps-with-web-payments/index.md

   merchant website, without redirects or pop-up windows.

-* **Faster checkout**: Customers can save their payment details securely in their browser or a payment app, ready to be used on any supporting web app.
+* **Faster checkout**: Customers can save their payment details securely in their browser or a payment app, ready to be used on any supporting merchant site.

 * **Streamlined purchase experience:** After completing (or aborting) the payment, the customer is on the merchant website exactly where they left off.